SeanDS/zero/README.md

 # Zero
 Linear electronic circuit utility.
-This package provides tools to simulate transfer functions and noise in linear electronic circuits, SI unit parsing and formatting, datasheet grabbing, and more.
+This package provides tools to simulate responses and noise in linear electronic circuits, SI unit parsing and formatting, datasheet grabbing, and more.

 This tool's simulator is inspired by [LISO](https://wiki.projekt.uni-hannover.de/aei-geo-q/start/software/liso), and comes bundled with its op-amp library ([including tools to search it](https://docs.ligo.org/sean-leavey/zero/cli/library.html#search-queries)).